-I get a lot of questions this time of year about our holiday traditions.
+I get a lot of questions this time of year about our multi-cultural and inter-faith holiday traditions.
 Questions like “You have a Christmas tree?
 Aren’t you Jewish?” and “If you don’t celebrate Christmas, when do you open presents?”
 Since Hanukkah begins tomorrow (and so does my birthday!)
 I figured this is the perfect time to tell you guys all about our crazy Russian-Jewish-Canadian mish mash of Hanukkah-Christmas-New Year’s holiday season.
-So here is a glimpse into our whirlwind Chrismukkah holiday traditions.
+So here is a our whirlwind Chrismukkah holiday traditions intro!

 I love the holiday season.
 December is my favourite month of the year.
 I love peppermint cocoa and blasting holiday music in my car.
 I love doing holiday arts and crafts with the kids.
 My favourite preparation of all is decorating the tree.
 Since we are an interfaith, multi cultural family, we get to choose from a whole buffet of holiday traditions (and food!).
 On top of it, because our holiday season doesn’t focus or culminate on just one single day, we get to celebrate however and whenever (and with whomever) we want and no one gets offended.